Q. What is AristoDogz?

 Q. I think my dog would be accepted, what’s the next step?

-A. The next step is to give us a call and arrange a visit, as all dogs must have an assessment for suitability prior to booking.
+A. The next step is to give us a call and arrange a visit.
+All dogs must have an assessment for suitability prior to booking.
 No dogs will be accepted without an assessment.
+Customers wishing to book their dogs in for longer than 24 hours will require their dog to have an overnight test stay.
+There is a £25 fee charged for this, however, should your dog not be suitable after the test stay the fee will be refunded.

-Please understand that this is as much for your dog’s benefit, as it is for our other guest’s.
+Please understand that this is as much for you and your dog’s benefit, as it is for us and our other guest’s.

 We understand that a visit may seem a bit of an inconvenience, especially if you live quite far away, however it is essential for both parties.

-A visit also gives you the chance to check us out and over a cuppa, ask any other questions that you may have.
+A visit also gives you the chance to check us out and ask any other questions that you may have.

 We are aware that many owners may have difficulties trying to find time in which to fit in an assessment, so with this in mind we try to be as flexible as possible.